-In addition to eating healthy foods and physical activity, there are a wide variety of noninsulin options for treating diabetes.
-This module will give you an overview of some of the most common diabetes pills your healthcare professional may prescribe.
+In addition to eating healthy foods and physical activity, there are a wide variety of non-insulin options for treating diabetes.
+This module will give you an overview of some of the most common diabetes pills your healthcare provider may prescribe.